Stochastic convective Brinkman-Forchheimer equations on general Unbounded Domains: Stationary solutions and stability

 \subsection{Stabilization by a multiplicative noise}

-It is an interesting question to ask about the exponential stability of the stationary solution for small values of $\mu$.
-For the 2D stochastic Navier-Stokes equations, the authors in \cite{CTRJ1} obtained such a stabilization result with the system perturbed by a one dimensional Wiener process $\W(t)$ and for $\Phi(t,\u(t))=\sigma(\u(t)-\u_{\infty})$, where $\sigma$ is a real number.
-The same method we apply to obtain the stabilization of the stochastic convective Brinkman-Forchheimer equations by using the same multipliative noise.
-We have the following stabilization result of the stochastic convective Brinkman-Forchheimer equations by noise: \begin{theorem} Let the equations \eqref{32} be perturbed by an one dimensional Wiener process $\W(t)$ with $\Phi(t,\u(t))=\sigma(\u(t)-\u_{\infty})$, where $\sigma$ is a real number.
-Then, there exists $\Omega_0\subset\Omega$ with $\mathbb{P}(\Omega_0 )=0$, such that for all $\omega\not\in\Omega_0$, there exists $T(\omega) > 0$ such that any strong solution $\u(t)$ to (\ref{32}) satisfies
+It is an interesting question to ask the exponential stability of the stationary solution for small values of $\mu$ or $\alpha$.
+For 2D stochastic NSE, the authors in \cite{CTRJ1} obtained such a stabilization result with the system perturbed by an one dimensional Wiener process $\W(t)$ and for $\Phi(t,\u(t))=\sigma(\u(t)-\u_{\infty})$, where $\sigma$ is a real number.
+We apply a similar method to obtain the stabilization of CBF equations by using the same multipliative noise.
+Thus, we have the following stabilization result for SCBF by noise: \begin{theorem} Let the system \eqref{32} be perturbed by an one dimensional Wiener process $\W(t)$ with $\Phi(t,\u(t))=\sigma(\u(t)-\u_{\infty})$, where $\sigma$ is a real number.
+Then, there exists $\Omega_0\subset\Omega$ with $\mathbb{P}(\Omega_0 )=0$, such that for all $\omega\not\in\Omega_0$, there exists $T(\omega) > 0$ such that any strong solution $\u(t)$ to the system (\ref{32}) satisfies